HomeArticlesThe Psychology of Paying Off Debt: Why It Feels Hard

 Why does paying off debt feel so hard even when I can afford the payments?

-Because the psychological experience of paying debt is one of present-moment deprivation for a future-moment benefit — and human brains are systematically wired to undervalue future rewards relative to present costs.
+Because the psychological experience of paying debt is one of present-moment sacrifice for a future-moment benefit — and human brains systematically undervalue future rewards relative to present costs.
 This is not weakness.
-It is documented cognitive behavior called hyperbolic discounting.
+It is a documented pattern in human decision-making.
 The solution is not more willpower.
-It is building a system with shorter-term visible rewards — paid-off accounts, balance milestones, shared accountability — that give your brain regular evidence that the sacrifice is producing results.
+It is building a system with shorter-term visible rewards — paid-off accounts, milestone markers, and shared accountability.

 Does debt cause depression and anxiety?